Geometry of Nine

 Suitable for students who have previously taken geometry courses at the School.

 Ameet Hindocha is an artist and designer with a long-standing interest in mathematics, nature and pattern and their expression in the visual arts.
 In recent years this has manifested itself in ongoing research and application of geometric principles to a wide variety of media and processes.
-The family of patterns which combine 12 and 9 pointed stars is a particular area of ongoing interest and exploration.
 He also teaches on the Foundation Art & Design Diploma at Camberwell College of Arts.